nrub/clj-ml/README.md

-# clj-ml
+# clj-ml-dev

 A machine learning library for Clojure built on top of Weka and friends.

+This fork uses the development version of the WEKA library, and may not have functions being used in past versions of this library.

 ## Installation